Polynomial Freiman-Ruzsa, Reed-Muller codes and Shannon capacity: Related literature

 \item {\it Recursive methods:} the third approach, related to our paper, exploits the recursive and self-similar structure of RM codes.
-In particular, RM codes are closely related to polar codes \cite{Arikan09}, with the latter benefiting from martingale arguments in their analysis of the conditional entropies that facilitates the establishment of threshold properties.
-RM codes have a different recursive structure than polar codes; however, \cite{AY18,abbe2020almost} shows that martingale arguments can still be used for RM codes to show a threshold property, but this requires potentially modifying the RM codes.
-Self-similar structures of RM codes were also used in \cite{dumer1,dumer2,dumer3,YA18}, but with limited analysis for the capacity conjecture. \item {\it Boosting on flower set systems:} Finally the recent paper \cite{Abbe23} settled the conjecture proof achieving a vanishing block/global error down to capacity.
+In particular, RM codes are closely related to polar codes \cite{Arikan09}, with the latter benefiting from martingale arguments in their analysis of the conditional entropies that facilitate the establishment of threshold properties.
+RM codes have a different recursive structure than polar codes; however, \cite{AY18,Hazla21} show that martingale arguments can still be used for RM codes to show a threshold property, but this requires potentially modifying the RM codes.
+This prior work focuses on the row by row conditional entropies, establishing the polarization phenomena but obtaining only a partial monotonicity property insufficient to imply that the entropy concentrates on the high-degree rows, i.e., that the original RM codes achieve capacity.
+In our work, we focus on the layer by layer conditional entropies, which are more easily shown to be monotone.
+The entropic Freiman-Ruzsa theorem then allows us to reach the polarization phenomenon at the layer scale, which, together with monotonicity, gives the weak capacity result.
+Self-similar structures of RM codes were also used in \cite{dumer1,dumer2,dumer3,YA18}, but with limited analysis for the capacity conjecture. \item {\it Boosting on flower set systems:} Finally the recent paper \cite{Abbe23} settled the conjecture about RM codes achieving a vanishing block/global error down to capacity.
 The proof relies on obtaining boosted error bounds by exploiting flower set systems of subcodes, i.e., combining large numbers of subcodes' decodings to improve the global decoding.
 This is a different type of threshold effect that is less focused on being `successive' in the degree of the RM code polynomials, but exploiting more the combination of weakly dependent subcode decodings. \end{itemize} Our entropy extraction proof of a vanishing bit-error probability pursues approach 2 related to \cite{AY18}, using successive entropies of RM codes and showing a polarization/threshold phenomenon of the successive layer entropies.
-The key ingredients to complete this program are: (1) using the Freiman-Ruzsa theorem\cite{gowers2023conjecturemarton} to show that if $H(W^{(m)}_{0,r}+W^{(m)}_{1,r}|W^{(m)}_{0,>r},W^{(m)}_{1,>r})\approx H(W^{(m)}_{0,r}|W^{(m)}_{0,>r})$ then the probability distribution of $W^{(m)}_{0,r}|W^{(m)}_{0,>r}$ must be approximately a uniform distribution on a subspace of $\mathbb{F}_2^{\binom{m}{r}}$; (2) showing that every subspace of $\mathbb{F}_2^{m\choose r}$ that even approximately satisfies the appropriate symmetries is approximately either the entire space or $\{0\}$; (3) using the previous results to show that the entropies polarize to one of the two extremal values; (4) using the resulting entropy bounds and a list decoding argument to show this in fact gives vanishing bit-error probability.
+The key ingredients to complete this program are: (1) using the Freiman-Ruzsa theorem\cite{gowers2023conjecturemarton} to show that if $H(U^{(m)}_{r}+U'^{(m)}_{r}\mid U^{(m)}_{>r},U'^{(m)}_{>r},Y^{(m)},Y^{'(m)})\approx H(U^{(m)}_{r}\mid U^{(m)}_{>r},Y^{(m)})$ then the probability distribution of $U^{(m)}_{r}\mid U^{(m)}_{>r}, Y^{(m)}$ must be approximately a uniform distribution on a subspace of $\mathbb{F}_2^{\binom{[m]}{r}}$; (2) showing that every subspace of $\mathbb{F}_2^{m\choose r}$ that even approximately satisfies the appropriate symmetries is approximately either the entire space or $\{0\}$; (3) using the previous results to show that the entropies polarize to one of the two extremal values; (4) using the resulting entropy bounds and a list decoding argument to show this in fact gives vanishing bit-error probability.